 Make sure you give clear expectations of what time you will be at the property and your contact phone number should they need to contact you.

-A hand written welcome note, some homebaking, or our Look After Me Business cards and/or sweets or chocolates in an obvious place are a nice gesture of welcome.
+A hand written welcome note, some homebaking, a few chocolates are a nice gesture of welcome.

 Yes you should, and unless otherwise specified in your website profile, all Look After Me rooms operate using these following recommendations: